KenB773/CybeRPG/README.md

 ## Why This Project?

 This game was created as both a learning tool and a portfolio project — something fun, functional, and practical.
-Whether you’re a SOC analyst, red team hopeful, or just studying for your next cert, CybeRPG helps keep your reflexes sharp in a gamified way.
+Whether you’re a SOC analyst, red team hopeful, studying for your next cert, or just admiring my overwhelming dedication to the Oxford comma, CybeRPG helps keep your reflexes sharp in a gamified way.

 ---